 Social enterprise can be complex to define.
 There are many debates on the definition which directly reflects the diversity of stakeholders participating in shaping the emerging sector.
 Perspectives may stretch widely, however social enterprises at work creating positive impact in our communities provide us with further depth of understanding.

 Explore the real people and real places that are defining social enterprise as part of their daily lives and working to solve complex problems.
 SENCO is connecting and catalyzing social enterprise in Central Ontario through the voices of those closest to the work.
-The SENCO podcast will ask, What is social enterprise?
+The SENCO audio doc will ask, What is social enterprise?
 Who are social entrepreneurs?
 How can anyone get involved?
-The SENCO Podcast finds answers to these questions-follow along as we explore everything about social enterprise.
+The SENCO audio doc finds answers to these questions-follow along as we explore everything about social enterprise.